 BRC Preparers and Reviewers will look for an authorized signer’s name and signature and will compare the signature to the specimen on file before processing the transaction.
 This provides assurance to the customer department that only authorized requests will be processed and charged to departmental funds.

 We are working with a new vendor.
 When should we notify the BRC?

 Please contact the BRC right away.
 While the BRC should always be contacted early in the procurement process, there are additional steps required to set up a new vendor in the UCLA system.
 To avoid delays in transaction processing, please let us know whenever you start working with a vendor that you haven’t used before.
-Your BRC Team will work with UCLA to get the vendor set up.
+BRC will work with UCLA to get the vendor set up.

 What is a Non-Mandatory Reviewer?